 Minors can’t typically enter into binding contracts, so the co-signer or parent will assume legal responsibility for the minor.
 This means they’re accountable for ensuring that the policy remains in force and that premiums are paid on time.

-The parent or co-signer is often involved in decisions about coverage levels, deductibles and any policy changes.
+The parent or co-signer is often involved in decisions about coverage levels, deductibles and policy changes.
 They also oversee whether the teen meets the driving guidelines or safety requirements the insurer sets.

 What is the process for an emancipated minor to obtain auto insurance independently?